Compare other products

 Here’s what you need to consider when comparing your loan options:

-What should I avoid with IVF loans?
+What do I need to be careful of with IVF loans?

 - Getting into debt you cannot afford.
 Check the cost of the loan and make sure you can afford it.
 You should be able to comfortably include your repayments in your budget.
 You should also avoid borrowing more than you need.